Celtics lead wire-to-wire in Miami, roll past Heat 104-84 for 2-1 lead in East series

 It rimmed out.
 The storm was not weathered.
 It was, in fact, just starting.

-The Celtics outscored Miami 20-8 in the next 4 ½ minutes to go up 61-36 and the game was really never in doubt again It was 63-39 at the break, Boston dominant in every which way — a 19-2 edge in points off turnovers, a 26-12 scoring edge in the paint, 27-15 in rebounds, 13-6 in assists.
+The Celtics outscored Miami 20-8 in the next 4 ½ minutes to go up 61-36, and that was when a good number of fans decided to head for halftime refreshments a bit early.
+It was 63-39 at the break, Boston dominant in every which way — a 19-2 edge in points off turnovers, a 26-12 scoring edge in the paint, 27-15 in rebounds, 13-6 in assists.

 The lead reached 29 in the second half, Miami never getting closer than 18 after halftime.